Muskies hope full offseason yields results

 Logel led the team in appearances, with six, and had a 2-0 record with a 6.56 ERA in over 10 innings worked.

-Muscatine also returns senior Josh Dieckman, who will start on the mound for Muscatine as well as play first base.
+Muscatine also returns Dieckman, who will start on the mound for Muscatine as well as play first base.

 Dieckman hit .457 over 35 at-bats and had four doubles and four runs batted in.